-CPZN1-061PT Glow in the Dark Shadow Wall Paint Description:
+CPZN1-061PT Glow in the Dark Shadow Wall Paint For Shadow Walls and Safety Egress Markings:

-Risk Reactor's CPZN1-06 is a glow in the dark water based coating.
+Pint of Risk Reactor's CPZN1-06 is a glow in the dark water based coating.
+Once this coating fries it can not be removed easily.
+This is a real paint.
 Use the CPZN1-06 to create luminous surfaces where an image can be made by creating a shadow.
 You can also use any light source, such as one of our SUPERTAC-395 UV LEDs to write on the fast glow surface.
-Our CPZN1-06 is a wonderfully fun paint with a unique characteristic of absorbing light and emitting light quickly.
+Our CPZN1-061PT is an amazingly fun paint with a unique characteristic of absorbing light and emitting light quickly.
 Hence, we call this the Fast Glow Paint, which glows a long time but looses it's energy quickly in the beginning allowing you to create multiple shadows.
 This paint is also used as a safety paint along with our CP2-06 and CP2-10 Glow in the Dark Paints which have very long glow times.

 We engineered this paint to be durable, environmentally friendly, non-radioactive, non-flammable and non-hazardous.
 It contains less than 60 grams per liter of volatile organic compounds (VOC's) which allows this coating to be used when VOC's are a concern.
 The film produced after it is fully cured is hard and tough, but yet flexible allowing it to last.
 The film must be exposed to any light source for a minimum of 14 seconds to rejuvenate the glow (phosphorescent) characteristics.
 Our paint has been used successfully in directional markers, warehouse floors, egress systems, safety markings, theater steps, emergency exits, walkways, just about anywhere you need a luminous marking.
 This product can also be used to create fun coatings such as shadow walls, where a strobe light produces a shadow on the coating.
 A coating that you can write on with a light pen or LED.
 Applications are endless.

-Benefits of Risk Reactor's CPZN1-06 Yellow Green Glow in the Dark Phosphorescent Paint:
+Benefits of Risk Reactor's CPZN1-061PT Yellow Green Glow in the Dark Phosphorescent Paint:

 Shadow walls in museums and learning centers.
 Safety applications, egress markings, directional markings, warehouses, staircases, theaters, stadiums, arenas, buildings, tunnels, dark areas, transportation systems, museums, home safety markings, walls, and walkways.